hpc/charliecloud/doc/ch-image.rst

   containerized processes can simply listen on a host port like other unprivileged processes.

-* :code:`HEALTHCHECK`: This instruction's main use case is monitoring server processes rather than applications.
+* :code:`HEALTHCHECK`: This instruction’s main use case is monitoring server processes rather than applications.
 Also, implementing it requires a container supervisor daemon, which we have no plans to add.